 Similarly, if the front of the car is slow on turning in or feels lazy on the corner approach, then more front brake needs to be added.
 The relationship of braking force between the front wheels and rear wheels is called the Brake Bias.
 In F1, Brake Bias is made even more complicated by the Brake By Wire system, which is able to vary the amount of braking pressure through the corner, in a process called Brake Migration.
-This essentially means that the brake bias is dynamic; it will be constantly moving forwards and backward to compensate for changes in grip.
+This essentially means that the brake bias is dynamic; it will be constantly moving forwards and backwards to compensate for changes in grip.
 This will give the driver more confidence throughout the braking phase of the lap by giving the car greater stability when stopping.

 The Last 5% of your Lap Time